heruberuto/FEVER-8-Shared-Task/evaluation/readme.md

 ##
-To run the evaluation, execute the commands:
+To run the evaluation, execute the following command:
 ```bash
 python run_evaluation.py
 ```